 After intravenous administration, gadobutrol is rapidly distributed in the extracellular space.
-After a gadobutrol dose of 0.1 mmol/kg body weight, an average level of 0.59 mmol gadobutrol/L was measured in plasma 2 minutes after the injection and 0.3 mmol gadobutrol/L 60 minutes after the injection.
-Gadobutrol does not display any particular protein binding.
+After a gadobutrol dose of 0.1 mmol/kg body weight, an average level of 0.59 mmol gadobutrol/L so minutes after the injection and 0.3 mmol gadobutrol/L so minutes after the injection.
+Gadobutrol dose not display any particular protein binding.
 Following GBCA administration, gadolinium is present for months or years in brain, bone, skin, and other organs [see Warnings and Precautions (5.4)].

-Metabolism Gadobutrol is not metabolized
+Gadobutrol is not metabolized

-Elimination Values for AUC, body weight normalized plasma clearance and half-life are given in Table 4, below.
+Values for ALIC body weight normalized plasma clearance and half-life are given in Table 4 below.

 Gadobutrol is excreted in an unchanged form via the kidneys.
-In healthy subjects, renal clearance of gadobutrol is 1.1 to 1.7 mL/(min-kg) and thus comparable to the renal clearance of inulin, confirming that gadobutrol is eliminated by glomerular filtration.
+In healthy subjects, renal clearance of gadobutrol is 1.1 to 1.7 mL/(min·kg) and thus comparable to the renal clearance of inulin, confirming that gadobutrol is eliminated by glomerular filtration.
 Within two hours after intravenous administration more than 50% and within 12 hours more than 90% of the given dose is eliminated via the urine.
+Extra-renal

-Extra-renal elimination is negligible Specific Populations
+Specific Populations